goarray/StarfieldPlanets/README.md

 ### `StarfieldPlanets.csv`

 * **Final output file** – usually the one you'll use.
-* Full spreadsheet containing all Starfield planets and most* of their data.
+* Full spreadsheet containing all Starfield planets and 'most (see notes)' of their data.
 * Output of `StarfieldPlanets.py`.

 ### `StarfieldPlanets.py`